eins78/Bachelor/Manual/4-Output.markdown

 #### Geometry

 The available options for the **'geometry'** setting can be found in the corresponding [package documentation](http://www.ctan.org/pkg/geometry).
-They can be used together if the are seperated by a colon and a space, as in the example above.
+They can be used together if the are separated by a colon and a space, as in the example above.
 The most useful ones include:

 - Paper sizes: `a4paper` *or* `a5paper` *or* `total={22.6cm, 32cm}`